the Scenes Tours of the Quilt Collections

 up for a peek behind the scenes at our museum.
 Each tour includes seeing

-a portion of virtually all of the museums quilt collections in their
+a portion of the museums 800+ quilt collection in its

-state-of-the-art rolled storage systems, viewing 10 quilts on examination
+state-of-the-art rolled storage systems.
+You will view 10 quilts on examination

-tables, and receiving a mini-lesson on how to care for old textiles.
+tables, and receive a mini-lesson on how to care for old textiles.
 You may request, in advance, a demonstration of the Michigan Quilt Project database,

 The two-hour tours